highlightjs/highlight.js/readme.eng.txt

 Highlight.js highlights syntax in code examples on blogs, forums and in fact on any web pages.
 It's very easy to use because it works
-automaically: finds blocks of code, detects a language, highlights it.
+automatically: finds blocks of code, detects a language, highlights it.

 Autodetection can be fine tuned when it fails by itself (see "Heuristics").